microsoft/STL/README.md

 # Benchmarking

-For performance sensitive code &ndash; containers, algorithms, and the like &ndash;
+For performance-sensitive code &ndash; containers, algorithms, and the like &ndash;
 you may wish to write and/or run benchmarks, and the STL team will likely run any benchmarks we do have in our PR process.
 Additionally, if you are writing a "performance improvement" PR, please add and run benchmarks